CEREAL-es/CEREAL/index.md

     address = "Mexico City, Mexico",
     publisher = "Association for Computational Linguistics",
     url = "https://aclanthology.org/2024.naacl-long.204",
-    pages = "3689--3711"}
+    pages = "3689--3711"
 }
 ```

 <div class="citeAPA">
 [2] Cristina España-Bonet, Ankur Bhatt, Koel Dutta Chowdhury and Alberto Barrón-Cedeño.
-[When Elote, Choclo and Mazorca are not the Same.
-Isomorphism-Based Perspective to the Spanish Varieties Divergences](https://aclanthology.org/2024.vardial-1.5/). <em> In proceedings of the Eleventh Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial’24)</em>.
-Mexico City, Mexico, June 2024.
+[When Elote, Choclo and Mazorca are not the Same.  <a href="https:/aclanthology.org/2024.vardial-1.5/">Isomorphism-Based Perspective to the Spanish Varieties Divergences</a>. <em> In proceedings of the Eleventh Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial’24)</em>.
+Mexico City, Mexico, June 2024./
 </div>

 ```